Cyber-Security-Club-HTU/.github/profile/README.md

-# Welcome to Cyber Security Club at HTU 😊
+# Welcome to CSC 😊